booktree/booktree/CONTRIBUTING.md

     - `orig-timeout`: 2 weeks passed without a favorable reply from Prose Team.
     - `orig-wontfix`: the original project declined the feature.
         It might still be acceptable in this project.

+Project labels:

+-   `gitlab`
+-   `github`: on enhancements, means the feature is not present on GitHub

 If you don't have the permission to add a label to your issue, please add it to the title of the issue as: